Mel000000/weweb-cloudflare-ci/README.md

 ### Key challenges addressed:
-- WeWeb overwrites configuration files on export, which can break builds.
+- Full deploy in ~54 seconds with dependency caching
 - Keeping track of original WeWeb commit messages during deployment.
-- Automatically applying polyfills and Vite overrides to ensure builds succeed.
+- Making the deploying process hands off

-The workflow clones the latest WeWeb export, applies necessary overrides, builds the project, and deploys it to Cloudflare Pages with accurate commit traceability.
+The workflow clones the latest WeWeb export and deploys it to Cloudflare Pages with accurate commit traceability.

 ---
 ## Why This Template Matters

 WeWeb currently has no official CI/CD templates for Cloudflare Pages.

-This repository provides a production-tested reference architecture for reliable automated deployments.
+This repository provides a production-tested reference architecture for reliable automated deployments and can be customized to no end.

 ---
 ## Who This Is For